What is Ménière's disease?

 Ménière's (say "men-YEERS") disease is an

-disease usually occurs in people ages 40 to 60.
-It affects both men and women.
+disease usually occurs in people ages 40 to 60, but anyone can have it.

 What causes Ménière's disease?

 The cause of